SubashSK777/Racing-CV/README.md

 Welcome to the Computer Vision for Games!
 This project is designed to enable computer vision-based control for games using Python.
 The program utilizes OpenCV, CVZone, and Pynput libraries to offer a versatile solution for games that don't rely on mouse input.

+I played DragonBall Fighterz with this program, it was really hard, I mean like I started to hate that game

 Features:

 Computer Vision Control: The program employs computer vision techniques to interpret hand gestures, allowing users to control games without the need for a mouse.